Drip101/Regular-X-paper/README.md

 # REG X

-Introductory paragraph (A regex, is a sequence of characters that defines a specific search pattern. )
+A regex, is a sequence of characters that defines a specific search pattern.

 ## Summary
 Regular expressions, or regex for short, are a series of special characters that define a search pattern.
 Take the following example of a regular expression, which we’ll call “Matching a Username”:  /^[a-z0-9_-]{3,16}$/

 ## Table of Contents